-A group of Kirkstall residents, local businesses and local councillors has applied to the Council for designation as a Neighbourhood Forum under the Localism Act.
-Once designated by the Council, this Forum will prepare a Kirkstall Neighbourhood Plan, which gives local residents better control over new development, and greater influence over the spending of local funds.
+Leeds City Council has designated a group of Kirkstall residents, local businesses and councillors as a Neighbourhood Forum under the Localism Act.
+This Forum is now preparing a Kirkstall Neighbourhood Plan.
+Once adopted, this plan gives local residents better control over new development, and greater influence over the spending of local funds.

-The current proposal from the Interim Neighbourhood Forum (which the Council is still considering) is to designate an area covering the whole of Kirkstall Ward (the area shaded light green on the detailed map below).
-This is a relatively large base, and the Council might not accept it, although most of the alternative arrangements appear less satisfactory.
-There is a partial overlap with the previously designated area for the Headingley Neighbourhood Forum around Foxcroft Mount, Queenswood Road, Queenswood Gardens, Queenswood Rise and the southern end of Queenswood Drive.
-This overlap causes significant problems for Kirkstall residents because the existing Headingley boundary splits the operating area for the Queenswood Tenants' and Residents' Association (QTARA) in half.
+The original plan was to make the Kirkstall Forum boundary coincident with the ward boundary.
+Unforunately the Headingley Neighbourhood Forum had previously claimed an area of Kirkstall Ward around Foxcroft Mount, Queenswood Road, Queenswood Gardens, Queenswood Rise and the southern end of Queenswood Drive.
+This overlap causes some problems for Kirkstall residents because the Headingley Forum boundary splits the operating area for the local Queenswood Tenants' and Residents' Association (QTARA) in half.
 Negotiations will be necessary to resolve this issue.

 Neighbourhood Planning was introduced by the Localism Act 2011.
 It allows Town and Parish Councils to prepare their own local plans which influence development in their local area.
 Neighbourhood Forums perform a similar function in non-parished areas such as Kirkstall.
 Neighbourhood plans cannot propose less development than the local plan (or core strategy), but they can propose more homes or businesses, or alternative sites, or higher design standards.